laveesh-gupta/bluetooth-door-lock/README.md

 # bluetooth-door-lock
 An arduino based and bluetooth controlled door lock to help specially abled people and ease their lives.

+## Requirements
+1. Arduino Uno
+2. Arduino IDE